|

 "The best thing you can do with your assets is to leave them to Warren Buffet (or someone with his abilities) because he will invest them much more efficiently than someone on the street, thereby creating lasting employment for the people of the world. " -- Nic Roets

-so ill-gotten property depends for protection on a monopoly of rights.
+of rights, so ill-gotten property depends for protection on a

 "The trouble with so-called 'sensible gun laws' is that they make absolutely no sense.
 The politicians who pass them are asking Americans to believe that a cunning serial killer will walk into a gun store, produce a valid ID, and buy a firearm that can be traced directly to him.
 The American people may be scared, but they're not scared senseless." -- George Getz